Nu-SCPTheme/scipnet/README.md

 $ git clone https://github.com/Nu-SCPTheme/scipnet.git
 $ cd scipnet
 $ npm install --production
-$ npm run gulp
+$ npm run webpack
 ```

-`gulp` will generate a file named `dist/bundle.js`.
+`webpack` will generate a file named `dist/bundle.js`.
 This is the file that will be included into the web page, and contains all frontend code.

 If you would like to run the test suite, omit the `--production` flag from `npm i` and then run `make test`.